balfieri/aws/README.md

 </pre>

 <p>
-Install additional apps that you will need, such as C++ and Python3:</p>
+Install any apps that you will need, such as C++, Python3, and GIT:</p>

 <pre>
 on_inst sudo yum install -y gcc-c++ python3 git